Shareholders of Blue Ridge Bankshares, Inc. and Bay Banks of Virginia, Inc. Approve Merger

 CHARLOTTESVILLE, Va. and RICHMOND, Va., Jan.
 21, 2021 /PRNewswire/ -- At separate shareholder meetings today, shareholders of both Blue Ridge Bankshares, Inc. (NYSE American: BRBS) ("Blue Ridge"), the parent holding company of Blue Ridge Bank, National Association, and Bay Banks of Virginia, Inc. (OTC: BAYK) ("Bay Banks"), the parent holding company of Virginia Commonwealth Bank, approved the previously announced merger of Bay Banks into Blue Ridge.

 - Warning!
-GuruFocus has detected 5 Warning Signs with OTCPK:BAYK.
+GuruFocus has detected 2 Warning Signs with AMEX:BRBS.
 Click here to check it out.

 Based on financial information as of September 30, 2020, the combined company would have approximately $2.8 billion in assets, $1.9 billion in deposits, and $2.1 billion in loans.